JayasmitaSen/Portfolio-Projects/README.md

 In this project, I have done data analysis on sales data  for the year 2019.
 I have done data cleaning, and then tried to get insights from the data using data manipulation and visualization.
 Python packages used for this project- numpy,pandas,matplotlib and seaborn.
+Raw data used for the analysis can be found in Sales Analysis Raw Data folder.

 <b>2.
 SQL Project</b>
 In this project I have done data manipulation and analysis using SQL Server.